 Hypatia, one of the first female scientists, is the patron for this track.
 A progressive scientist who stood for her opinions, not allowing to be hindered by traditional norms.
 Hypatia built her own school and inspired others to follow her ideas.
 In this way she represents the academic ambition.

-Within this track, three grants are available every years.
-These grants aim to promote innovation in academic research by giving young, creative and talented researchers the opportunity to further their own research within the context of our three research institutes.read more
+This grant aims to promote innovation in academic research by giving young and talented researchers the opportunity to establish an independent research group within the strategic areas of Radboudumc.read more

 Personal experiences Hypatia Track